jrmerz/earthengine-connector/README.md

 though be warned, all imported JS code needs to be able to run inside the EE playground.
 Finally, you can now store your scripts in Github, Bitbucket or other common code repositories.

+## Connection Issues

+If [http://127.0.0.1:9812](http://127.0.0.1:9812) is loading but your are still see the message **Error connecting the JS-EE server**, check the right side of the address bar.
+If you see a shield with a slash through it, click the icon and allow mixed content to load.